RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Methodology

 \subsubsection{Analytical Tools}

-Analytical tools are proposed to extend the domain knowledge and abilities of the controller agent.
-In cloud system tasks, most domain knowledge-dependent tasks, e.g., log analysis, often require analyzing a large amount of data.
-This naturally leads to an analyze-aggregate method.
-Additionally, the analytical tools can be augmented by LLMs with their reasoning ability.
-We name this kind of analytical tool the expert agent, which is shown in Fig.~\ref{fig:overview}.
-We provide two expert agents for RCAgent as complementary knowledge tools, called the \textbf{code analysis tool} and the \textbf{log analysis tool}, which are described in detail below.
-Both generate analyses and aggregations prompted by the zero-shot CoT~\cite{kojima2022large} and answer extraction instructions.
+Analytical tools are proposed to extend the domain knowledge and abilities of the controller agent augmented by LLMs with their reasoning ability.
+We name this kind of analytical tool the expert agent, which is shown in Figure~\ref{fig:overview}.
+We provide two expert agents for RCAgent as complementary knowledge tools, called the \textit{Code analysis tool} and the \textit{Log analysis tool}.
+Both generate analyses and aggregations prompted by the zero-shot Chain-of-Thought~(CoT)~\cite{kojima2022large} and answer extraction instructions.